smithWEBtek/Rails-Bodega/NOTES.md

 User
   - has many items
+  - has many purchases, through items

 Item
-  - belongs to a store
+  - belongs to a purchases
   - belongs to a user

-Store
+Purchase
   - has many user through items
   - has many items